verarojman/color-scheme-cli/README.md

 Analogic produces colors that are "analogous", or next to each other on the color wheel.

-Increasing the distance [distance()](#distancefloat) will push the colors away from each other. *"Values between 0.25 and 0.5 (15-30 degrees on the wheel) are optimal."*
+Increasing the distance will push the colors away from each other. *"Values between 0.25 and 0.5 (15-30 degrees on the wheel) are optimal."*

 12 colors will be produced.

-Additionally, the [complement()](#complementbool) method can be used to add complementary colors (i.e. those that are opposite the source colors on the color wheel).
-This will result in 16 colors. *"It must be treated only as a complement - it adds tension to the palette, and it's too aggressive when overused.
-However, used in details and as accent of main colors, it can be very effective and elegant."*

 ## Variations